How to Use the Content Quality Checklist

 Before You Publish

-Agentic SEO publishes all content as drafts for a reason.
-Even with writing style matching, E-E-A-T-optimized structure, and anti-slop filtering, AI-generated content needs human review before going live.
-This checklist helps you ensure every article meets the standard.
+The agent runs your SEO end to end, but it publishes content as drafts for a reason.
+Even with writing style matching, E-E-A-T-optimized structure, and anti-slop filtering, generated content gets a human review before going live.
+This checklist is the standard the agent already holds itself to — and the one your editorial judgment confirms.

 E-E-A-T Checks